 - ABOUT PLANTS FOR PETS: Plants and animals make everything better, from simply raising our spirits to enriching our everyday lives.
 That’s why a portion of every purchase is directed to our mission to help place shelter animals in happy homes.

-- FRESH FROM FARM: Every plant is packed with care and shipped direct from our farm to your home.
-Golden Pothos height is approximately 10-inches tall, measured from the bottom of the pot to the top of the plant.
-Ships in a 6-inch diameter grower pot
+- Height at shipping is approximately 8-inches tall, measured from the bottom of the pot to the top of the plant.
+Ships in a 4-inch diameter grower pot.

 What Do You Need to Know If You Grow Pothos Plants?